OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 ## 🔹 Future Extensions
 These projects are in advanced preparation and will appear in this index once published:
-- Symbolic-Mathematical-Temperature (SSMT) — zero-centric temperature as a universal, auditable signal.
 - Symbolic-Mathematical-DataExchange (SSMDE) — portable, manifest-anchored machine-to-machine data interchange.

 In addition, domain adapters such as SSM-Fin, SSM-Cyber, SSM-Health, and SSM-Climate — along with others in safety, infrastructure, and planetary systems — are in active pipeline.